 Cerebral Edema Prevention

-To prevent cerebral edema, healthcare providers must closely monitor the patient’s fluid status.
-They make adjustments to the fluid replacement rate as needed16.
+Healthcare providers must closely monitor the patient’s fluid status to prevent cerebral edema.
+They make adjustments to the fluid replacement rate as needed.
 Mannitol administration and reducing the fluid replacement rate are key interventions in managing cerebral edema in DKA patients.

 Hypoglycemia Management